dhruvXcode247/FaceRecognitionSystemForLostPerson/README.md

 ### Vote of Thanks
-- Thanks to the [MediaPipe](https://mediapipe.dev/) team for their open-source face mesh solution, now powering this project!
+- Thanks to the [MediaPipe](https://mediapipe.dev/) team for their open-source face mesh solution, now powering this project!!